Followers

 Return to England and the Army

-When his wife gave birth to what would be their only child, Charlotte Elizabeth, they went home to Britain.
-Arriving in 1755, his former schoolmate Lord Strange helped the couple reconcile with Lord Derby, who in turn helped Burgoyne purchase a captaincy in the 11th Dragoons.
-In 1758, Burgoyne moved to the elite Coldstream Guards where the ongoing Seven Years War helped rocket him to the rank of lieutenant colonel.
-In June 1758, he took part in a raid on St. Malo, France, where British forces burned French shipping.
-This was followed by another raid on Cherbourg under then Captain Richard Howe, who as Admiral would later command the Royal Navy in North America during the American War.
+In 1758, Burgoyne joined the prestigious Coldstream Guards, where the ongoing Seven Years' War helped him rise to the rank of lieutenant colonel.
+In June 1758, he took part in a raid on St. Malo, France, where British forces burned French ships.
+This was followed by another raid on Cherbourg under then-Captain Richard Howe, who would later lead the Royal Navy in North America during the American War.

 A New Kind of Command

-But John Burgoyne soon had new ambitions – command of one of the British Army's two new cavalry regiments, the 16th Light Dragoons.
-The new unit offered John the chance to put some of the ideas he had developed on military science into action.
-Burgoyne was no dilettante now.
-Unlike others who did not get directly involved in the administration of their regiments, he directly oversaw the stand-up of his unit and personally recruited officers from the landed gentry in Northamptonshire.
-He wanted a model unit, organized and equipped around his notions of military service: honorable officers, a firm sense of duty, and well-trained and equipped men who were treated with respect.
-He did not want his men to be the stereotypical dregs of society.
-To entice quality recruits, he tried to ensure his men had the finest horses, uniforms, and equipment.
+But John Burgoyne quickly developed new ambitions—to command one of the British Army's two new cavalry regiments, the 16th Light Dragoons.
+This new unit allowed John to apply some of his ideas about military science in practice.
+Burgoyne was no longer a dilettante.
+Unlike others who did not get directly involved in managing their regiments, he personally oversaw the formation of his unit and recruited officers from the landed gentry in Northamptonshire.

 Politics, War & Arts